ngatia-nancy/AirBnB_clone_v2/README.md

 Run by setting the environmental variables `HBNB_TYPE_STORAGE=db`.

-In `DBStorage` mode, every time the backend is initialized, HolbertonBnB instantiates an instance of `DBStorage` called `storage`.
+In `DBStorage` mode, every time the backend is initialized, AirBnB instantiates an instance of `DBStorage` called `storage`.
 The `storage` object is loaded/re-loaded from the MySQL database specified in the environmental variable `HBNB_MYSQL_DB`, using the user `HBNB_MYSQL_USER`, password `HBNB_MYSQL_PWD`, and